 All rank advancements, except for the Scout badge, also require a Board of Review.
 The members of a Board of Review are adult leaders in the troop -except for the Scoutmaster or any of his Assistant Scoutmasters.
 The main purpose of the Board of Review is not to retest the skills a Scout has learned, but to see what the Scout's spirit is, gauge how the troop is doing in helping the Scout along and meeting Boy Scout objectives.

 Court of Awards

-When you complete a rank advancement, you may continue to work towards you next rank.
+When you complete a rank advancement, you may continue to work towards your next rank.
 Twice a year, Troop 31 holds a special meeting called a Court of Awards; typically once in the Fall and once in the Spring.
-This is a formal ceremony to recognize you and your fellow Scouts for rank advancement and other Scouting achievements.
+This is a formal ceremony to recognize you and your fellow Scouts rank advancements and other Scouting achievements.
 This event is held with an audience of family, friends, Chartered Organization officials, and troop leaders.

 Advanced Ranks of Star and Life and Path to Eagle

 Once a Scout has reached First Class and learned the basic skills of Scouting, he is ready for the challenge of becoming an Eagle Scout.
 The Path to Eagle has three ranks: Star Scout, Life Scout, and Eagle Scout.
 Here the requirements for advancement consist of earning merit badges, doing and participating in service projects to help the community, showing that you can lead other Scouts as a Patrol Leader or some other leadership position, and demonstrating to others that you have Scout spirit.

 - Eagle Scout Rank Application